 The IRS currently excludes “nonresident aliens,” college students, seniors, and other adults dependents over the age of 17, as well as estates or trusts from receiving the second stimulus check.

 You should note, however, that “resident aliens” with valid Social Security numbers for employment can now qualify for stimulus payments as long as they are not claimed as dependents by another taxpayer.

 The $900 billion COVID-19 relief package extends eligibility for the second stimulus check to joint tax filers with one undocumented spouse.
 And this change allows mixed-status families, which include members with different citizenship or immigration statuses, to qualify for additional child dependent payments.

 Under the bipartisan bill, eligibility is also given retroactively for the first stimulus checks.
 Mixed-status families can claim $1,200 for joint tax filers and an additional $500 payment for each qualifying child.

-President-elect Biden’s plan intends to maintain eligibility for mixed-status households.
+President Biden’s plan proposes maintaining eligibility for mixed-status households.

 How Do First and Second Stimulus Checks Compare?

 The CARES Act paid up to $1,200 for each qualifying person, but the new COVID relief package currently pays half of that – up to $600 for qualifying individuals.
 The table below shows how the first stimulus checks were broken down for single and joint filers: